rackerlabs/support-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

    as they should on the **Backups** tab in the Cloud Control Panel.

-   It is possible to install Rackspace Cloud Backup on non-Rackspace assets, as long as the server has access to public Internet and the operating system is supported by the Cloud Backup agent.
-These kinds of assets might include servers that run on other clouds, such as AWS&reg; EC2, Azure&reg;, or Google&reg;.
+   It is possible to install Rackspace Cloud Backup on non-Rackspace assets, as long as the server has access to the public Internet and the operating system is supported by the Cloud Backup agent.
+These kinds of assets might include servers that run on other clouds, such as AWS EC2, Azure&reg;, or Google&reg;.
 They might also include personal laptops, desktops, or servers running in your own company's data center.
 For any asset outside of Rackspace infrastructure, you **must** use the *dedicated* flavor when registering the agent.